DAmesberger/dcmctrl/README.md

-# dcmctrl
 A simple DC motor controller FPGA core
 --------------------------------------

 The controller has a simple SPI interface.
-Input data is latched on the rising edge of serial clock and output data is made available on the falling clock edge the clock idle state is high.
+Input data is latched on the rising edge of serial clock and output data is made available on the falling clock edge the clock idle state is low.

-I.e. it is compatible with SPI mode "CPOL=1, CPHA=1".
+I.e. it is compatible with SPI mode "CPOL=0, CPHA=0".

-The protocol is simple: The first byte of a transaction is a 7 bit register start address + MSB set for writes, followed by write data on MOSI or read data on MISO.
+The protocol is simple: The first byte of a transaction is a 7 bit register start address + MSB set for writes, followed by write data on MOSI and read data on MISO.
 The MISO signal always contains the (old) register data, even during a write.
+The first MISO byte is always zero.

 Register File
 -------------